semgrep/docs/docs/api/containers.rst

 Entry Point Behavior
 --------------------

-Analyzers may specify any entry point (default docker CMD) they wish.
+Analyzers may specify any entry point (default Docker CMD) they wish.
 By default, the r2c init template sets this to ``/analyzer/analyze.sh``.
 However, this command could instead be a ``java -jar`` command, a python program, or any other valid command.
 The only expectation r2c has of this command is that if it exits **with a non-zero return code**, the analysis is considered to have